chronologos/tiger-compiler/TypeChecker/type_checker_thoughts.md

 ```
 r |-> Types.RECORD (get_fields, ref() ), rr |-> Types.RECORD (get_fields, ref() ), a|->int
 ```
-Back to the second iteration of the outer loop, we find the second NameTy b->int.
+On the fourth iteration of the loop, we find the second NameTy b->int.
 This is added directly to local_tenv.
 local_tenv:
 ```
 r |-> Types.RECORD (get_fields, ref() ), rr |-> Types.RECORD (get_fields, ref() ), a|->int, b|->int